SoultatosStefanos/archv/README.md

 **layouts** (`string list`)

-The available layout algorithms that can be selected at runtime must be listed here.
+The available layout algorithms that can be selected at runtime.
+A layout algorithm generates the position of each vertex inside the 3D space.

-Possible values:
+Possible values: <**Gursoy Atun**>

-* **Gursoy Atun**
-This algorithm attempts to distribute the vertices uniformly within a topology, keeping vertices close to their neighbours.

 **topologies** (`string list`)

-The available descriptions of a space on which layout can be performed, that can be selected at runtime, must be listed here.
+The available topologies that can be selected at runtime.
+A topology is a description of space inside which the layout is performed.

-Possible values:
+Possible values: <**Cube** | **Sphere**>

-* **Cube**
-A three-dimensional hypercube topology.
-* **Sphere**
-A three-dimensional ball topology.

 **layout** (`string`)

 The default layout algorithm used.

-Must be one listed under: **layouts**.
+Possible values: **one listed under layouts**.

 **topology** (`string`)

 The default topology used.

-Must be one listed under: **topologies**.
+Possible values: **one listed under topologies**.

 **scale** (`double`)